Pyotr Ilyich Tchaikovsky: Legacy

 According to Wiley, Tchaikovsky was a pioneer in several ways.
 "Thanks in large part to Nadezhda von Meck", Wiley writes, "he became the first full-time professional Russian composer".
 This, Wiley adds, allowed him the time and freedom to consolidate the Western compositional practices he had learned at the Saint Petersburg Conservatory with Russian folk song and other native musical elements to fulfill his own expressive goals and forge an original, deeply personal style.
-He made an impact in not only absolute works such as the symphony but also program music and, as Wiley phrases it, "transformed Liszt's and Berlioz's achievements ... into matters of Shakespearean elevation and psychological import".
+He made an impact in not only complete works such as the symphony but also program music and, as Wiley phrases it, "transformed Liszt's and Berlioz's achievements ... into matters of Shakespearean elevation and psychological import".
 Wiley and Holden both note that Tchaikovsky did all this without a native school of composition upon which to fall back.
 They point out that only Glinka had preceded him in combining Russian and Western practices and his teachers in Saint Petersburg had been thoroughly Germanic in their musical outlook.
 He was, they write, for all intents and purposes alone in his artistic quest.